 Semi-Micro Laboratory Balances

 Adam Equipment offers dual-range Semi-Micro Analytical Balances, which we'll explain in more detail later.
-Our Equinox and Solis Semi-Micro models provide the highest precision in our product range, delivering results with readabilities up to five decimal places (0.00001g or 0.01mg).
+Our and models provide the highest precision in our product range, delivering results with readabilities up to five decimal places (0.00001g or 0.01mg).
 With capacities of 62g to 82g, they're meant to weigh tiny samples with the utmost accuracy.

 Semi-micro balances offer built-in draught shields to protect against air currents, as well as a draught ring around the weighing pan as an extra precaution.

-What Laboratory Tasks Can Semi-Micro Balances Perform?
+What Laboratory Tasks Require a Semi-Micro Balance?

 Laboratories employ semi-micro balances for tasks such as:

-• Pharmaceutical research and development
+- • Pharmaceutical research and development

-• Quantitative chemical analysis
+- • Quantitative chemical analysis

-• Ensuring compliance with regulatory standards
+- • Ensuring compliance with regulatory standards

 In these areas, the tiniest decimals make a big difference.